codewars/codewars-runner-cli/README.md

 Each time code is ran, it is executed within a Docker container in order to secure unsafe code execution.

-All execution is done within Docker, with a Node CLI app contained within each container that manages the code execution and returns the result via stdout.
+All execution is done within Docker, with a Node CLI app contained within each container that manages the code execution for that specific language environment and returns the result via stdout.

 ## Contributions